Durounseki/TheDanceThread/README.md

 ## To do

-- [ ] Edit user.
+- [x] Edit user.
-- [ ] Delete user.
+- [x] Delete user.
 - [ ] Sanitize data.
+- [ ] Resize images.
-- [ ] Add a home page explore events and create event options.
+- [x] Add a home page explore events and create event options.
-- [ ] Style the header.
+- [x] Style the header.
-- [ ] Add css styles for mobile version
+- [x] Add css styles for mobile version
-- [ ] Refactor event page to fetch all the events at once.
+- [x] Refactor event page to fetch all the events at once.
-- [ ] Cache events on client side to avoid sending the request to the server too often.
+- [x] Cache events on client side to avoid sending the request to the server too often.
+- [x] Add Skeletons for loading states.
+- [ ] Optimistic updates
+- [ ] Reload event components on event update.
 - [ ] Add google map.
-- [ ] Show avatar after login.
+- [x] Show avatar after login.
 - [ ] Handle protected routes properly.
-- [ ] Reload event components on event update.
 - [ ] Prevent opening delete user and delete event at the same time.
 - [x] Fetch avatars for each user.
 - [x] Add avatars to users.